dsuarezlogans/sherplay-h5p-library/README.md

 ## For Development

-If you need to do some changes on the library, you can, but you will need to update the 'patchVersion' inside `library.json` file and generate the `.h5p` file using the following command
+If you need to do some changes on the library, you can, but you will need to update the `patchVersion` inside `library.json` file and generate the `.h5p` file using the following command

 ```bash
 $ ./scripts/build.sh